-A Kaffirorcrowned crane recently arrived stalks about the little inclosure back of the lion house in the Central Park, New York City, and, because of its peculiarity as well as its rarity, is well worth a visit.
-It is from the North of Africa, and will be found in the text books under the head of Balearica Chrysopelagus, though generally known as B regularum.
+A Kaffir or crowned crane recent lyarrived stalks about the little inclosure back of the lion house in the Central Park, New York City, and, because of its peculiarity as well as its rarity, is well worth a visit.
+It is from the North of Africa, and will be found in the text books under the head of Balearica Chrysopelagus, though generally known as B regulorum.
 African explorers like Speke and Grant and Richard Lander have spoken of the South African variety of this bird, and the curious bunch of bristles which grow straight up out of the top of its head, now wide and bushy like the pompon of a hussar, and again closed up like a shaving brush after the latter has dried.
-It walks majes- dustrial prospects of England would become very much tically in its gaudy plumage and scarlet wattle, as if in blacker, in consequence of the enormous resources that imitation of the African paradise crane with whom it well defined.
-The bunch of yellow bristles adorning the head is much sought after by the natives, who wear it in like fashion.
+It walks majes- dustrial prospectsof England would become very much imitation of the African paradise crane with whom it be allied.